Looking for great kindergarten lunch ideas to pack for your little one heading off to school?

 - 50 lunchbox jokes: for your older kids

-- The cute pea-themed ones I use here
+- The cute pea-themed ones I use here (for personal use only)

 What's your little one's favorite lunchbox snack?
 Is there a go-to item that must appear in that box every day?
 I know that Little Pea will love the familiarity of having her Goldfish in her lunchbox.
 They've been an afternoon staple for ages.